PHI-Case-Studies/Case-Study-Development-Guide/04 References.md

 Kim, S., Phillips, W. R., Pinsky, L., Brock, D., Phillips, K., & Keary, J. (2006).
 A conceptual framework for developing teaching cases: A review and synthesis of the literature across disciplines.
 Medical education, 40(9), 867-876.

+Williams, B. (2005).
+Case based learning—a review of the literature: is there scope for this educational paradigm in prehospital education?.
+Emergency Medicine Journal, 22(8), 577-581.

 # Websites

 http://www.queensu.ca/ctl/what-we-do/teaching-and-assessment-strategies/case-based-learning